Getting A Better Understanding Of Tongue Thrust

 Alternately, eating particularly fast or slow are other signs of difficulty eating, due to tongue thrust.

-When tongue thrust and poor tongue posture makes it difficult for kids to breathe through their nose, there is a new tell-tale sign: a child who breathes through their mouth.
+When tongue thrust and poor tongue posture makes it difficult for kids to breathe through their nose, there is a new tell tale sign: a child who breathes through their mouth.

-This, in turn, causes abnormalities in the growth of the jaw, which can lead to structural issues, such as a child not being able to close their lips properly.
+This can lead to structural issues, such as a child not being able to close their lips properly.

 It may cause them to have a bite that doesn’t close fully – meaning their upper and lower teeth don’t meet.